cardano-foundation/CIPs/CIP-plutus-modules/README.md

 These latter variations all require modifications to the CEK machine and to the balancer, as well as resolving dependencies in scripts;
 that is, they are considerable more expensive to implement.

+There are many variations proposed in thie CIP; I do have an opinion as to which choices might be best.
+These are opinions, so might be proven wrong later by benchmarks.

+Firstly, I believe lazy loading will be very valuable, especially for small, cheap transactions.

+I don't think lazy loading will make *any* transaction worse, it's simply a win.
+In general, though, many choices have effects that will differ for different transactions, speeding some up while slowing others down.
+Many variations do some work before running scripts, in order to speed them up when they are actually run.
+These variations will tend to make small, cheap transactions *more* expensive, because there will be too little execution time to recoup the initial investment, while they make long-running transactions cheaper.
+It's necessary to make a choice here, and decide what kind of transactions to prioritize.
+Personally, I favour keeping small, cheap transactions cheap, even at the cost of making longer running transactions a bit slower.
+So I favour choosing a variation that does work in advance only if the break-even point is reached very quickly.
+This is a personal opinion, and could be questionned: the important thing is think about this issue and make the choices deliberately.

+With this in mind, I am against variations that require a traversal of all the script code *during phase 2 verification*.
+This would be, in particular, the 'global module environment' and the 'module environment built into the CEK machine' variations.
+Note that syntactic restrictions which can be implemented during deserialization do not require an extra traversal of the code in this sense.
+Also, the 'unboxed modules' variation--*in its local form*--requires a traversal of the script code *which treats each script independently*, and so can be done at compile-time.
+This is not either a run-time cost that concerns me.

+I like the 'value scripts' variation.
+I believe it may reduce costs significantly for small, cheap transactions.
+It does require 'module level recursion' as well, if recursion is to be compiled simply and efficiently.
+It does constrain compilers a little bit; any compiler that takes advantage of modules must generate code meeting the restriction.
+But since modules are a new feature, no existing code will be broken by this.
+It's also straightforward to meet the restriction trivially, for example by wrapping the entire module body in `Delay`.
+So I do not expect any major problems here.

+The 'tuples of modules' variation, given efficient projections, should simply be a performance improvement, so I am in favour of it.
+It does require `resolveScriptDependencies` to *construct* the tuple before script execution, but this replaces adding the modules one-by-one to the environment, and should be cheaper.
+Moreover, accessing modules should in most cases be slightly cheaper.
+Checking the restriction that the variable bound to the tuple only appears as an argument to a projection might be costly, requiring an additional traversal of the code, but on the other hand that restriction exists to make adjustment of the index possible, and this is nly required by the 'global module environment' variation.
+So, provided this is not adopted, one might relax that restriction and *allow* scripts to refer to the tuple of modules as a whole.
+That is an odd thing to do, but not actively harmful.

+The 'unboxed modules' variation is quite attractive, in its local variant (where each script is passed a tuple of the exports from modules that *that script* imports).
+In this variant a traversal of the code to adjust references to module exports *is* needed, but can be done at compile-time, so does not impose a cost during phase 2 verification.
+However, (in combination with 'lazy loading') this does require `ScriptArg`s to be larger, making all scripts slightly larger on the chain.
+Also, there is a start-up cost for the unboxing itself:
+`resolveScriptDependencies` must copy all the exports from each imported module into the same tuple.
+Modules may have quite a lot of exports--`Data.Map` for example has 97--and many may not be used in any particular script.
+The benefit of unboxing modules is slightly faster access to module exports when the script runs, but for small, cheap runs we may never recover the cost of building the unboxed tuple in the first place.
+On balance, I would probably prefer *not* to do this, but this is not a strong preference.

+Finally, all the variations using tuples rely on efficient, constant time projections of tuple components.
+These are not presently available in UPLC--but they would benefit *all* UPLC users, not least by providing an efficient implementation for Haskell record field selectors in Haskell.
+Adding efficient projects for SoP data deserves a CIP of its own; it is a prerequisite for many variations here, but logically is not a part of implementing modules.
+A separate CIP should be written for this in the near future--it should be straightforward and uncontroversial compared to adding modules.

 ## Path to Active